cookiecutter/cookiecutter/README.rst

 * `Python-iOS-template`_: A template to create a Python project that will run on iOS devices.
 * `Python-Android-template`_: A template to create a Python project that will run on Android devices.
 * `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.

+Python-Django
+^^^^^^^^^^^^^

+* `cookiecutter-simple-django`_: A cookiecutter template for creating reusable Django projects quickly.
+* `cookiecutter-django`_: A bleeding edge Django project template with Bootstrap 3, customizable users app, starter templates, and working user registration.
+* `cookiecutter-djangopackage`_: A template designed to create reusable third-party PyPI friendly Django apps.
+Documentation is written in tutorial format.
+* `cookiecutter-django-cms`_: A template for Django CMS with simple Bootstrap 3 template.
+It has a quick start and deploy documentation.
+* `cookiecutter-djangocms-plugin`_: A template to get started with custom plugins for django-cms
+* `cookiecutter-django-crud`_: A template to create a Django app with boilerplate CRUD around a model including a factory and tests.
+* `cookiecutter-django-lborgav`_: Another cookiecutter template for Django project with Booststrap 3 and FontAwesome 4
+* `cookiecutter-django-paas`_: Django template ready to use in SAAS platforms like Heroku, OpenShift, etc..

 C
 ~~